Sharp Entropy Bounds for Plane Curves and Dynamics of the Curve Shortening Flow

 {\it Step (3): Lower bound on $t_0$.} We observe that for $\epsilon_0$ small enough, $\Gamma^f_\epsilon$ has a uniform curvature bound.
 This follows from the expression of curvature in terms of the first and second derivatives of the immersion.
 Therefore, we may assume that $|k|\leq k_0$ for all $\epsilon\leq \epsilon_0$.
+Also, if $\epsilon_0$ is small, then the multiplicity of each self-intersection points of $\Gamma_\epsilon^f$ are the same as the multiplicity of the self-intersection points of $\Gamma$.
 Let $R_0>0$ be a constant whose value will be determined.
-Now for any fixed $x_0$ and any $t_0\leq R_0^{-3}$, we have
+Now for any fixed $x_0$ and any $t_0\leq R_0^{-2}$, we have

 The first term on the right hand side is bounded by for a universal constant $C$.

 Now we estimate the second term on the right hand side.
 By change of variables, this term equals